Online Resource Allocation via Static Bundle Pricing: Introduction

-In contrast, our work focuses on static mechanisms, in which the seller commits to a menu of prices before any buyer arrives and does not adjust them over time.
-Although such mechanisms are simple, transparent, and widely deployed in practice, they face significant limitations in the presence of complementarities.
-The seminal work of Feldman et al.~\cite{fgl-balanced14} established strong impossibility results for item pricing in combinatorial auctions: when buyers’ valuations require complements, no item-pricing mechanism can be less than $\Omega(m)$-competitive.
-When parameterizing by the maximum bundle size $d$, Correa et al. \cite{correa-d} obtained a tight $(d+1)$-competitive guarantee.
+\paragraph{Context and Motivation.} We focus on \emph{static and anonymous} pricing mechanisms, in which the seller commits to a menu of prices before any buyer arrives and does not adjust them over time.
+Although such mechanisms are simple, transparent and widely deployed in practice, they face significant limitations in the presence of complementarities. \citet{fgl-balanced14} proved that when buyers' valuations exhibit complementarities, no item-pricing mechanism can be less than $\Omega(m)$-competitive.
+When parameterizing by the maximum bundle size $d$, \citet{correa-d} obtained a tight $(d+1)$-competitive guarantee.

-Motivated by these challenges, Chawla et al. \cite{chawla18} initiated the study of bundle pricing in settings with complementarities, first in the context of online allocation of intervals and later for paths in trees.
-Their results demonstrated that richer pricing menus can circumvent the barriers inherent to item pricing.
-Moreover, their work highlighted that static pricing mechanisms admit progressively stronger guarantees as the number of available copies of each resource increases.